Paprika is one of the common spices used in many cuisines worldwide. It gets the chili powder when it is spicy. Otherwise, it is sweet or smoked.

 First, the answer is not about the number of peppers but their weight.
 Vegetables have more than 90% of their weight in water.
 Peppers are no different, and according to the nutrition facts, green peppers have 94% of their weight in water.

-After drying, the peppers will lose all that water weight and will shrink considerably.
+After drying, the peppers will lose all the water weight and shrink considerably.
 So, you have to keep in mind that one pound of fresh pepper is not going to yield one pound of paprika.

-One pound of fresh peppers will loose approximately 15 ounces of its weight once dried.
+Once dried, one pound of fresh peppers will lose approximately 15 ounces of weight.
 That means we end up with roughly one ounce of dried peppers.
-After removing the seeds (which won’t weigh much) and grinding, the result is a little less than an ounce of paprika powder.
+After removing the seeds (which won’t weigh much) and grinding, the final weight is less than an ounce of paprika powder.

 To make a 4 oz jar worth of paprika, you need approximately four pounds of fresh red peppers.